Study 4-Year Medicine: 1.5 Year on Campus and 2 Years UK/USA Clinical Rotations

 Read More

-• Victoria University of Barbados (VUB) offers a 4-Year Medicine Programme in Warrens, St. Michaels for a Doctor of Medicine (MD) qualification.
+• Victoria University of Barbados (VUB) offers a 5-Year Medicine Programme in Warrens, St. Michaels for a Doctor of Medicine (MD) qualification.

 • The VUB curriculum is established in line with international medical training standards and students learn in a modern setting with state-of-the-art laboratories on a sprawling island campus.

-• The undergraduate medicine programme structure consists of: for the first two years of Basic Sciences there are 84 weeks of modules (six terms) and for the final two years of Clinical Rotations there are 88 weeks of Core and Elective Rotations.
+• The undergraduate medicine programme consists of: Year 1 covers Premedical foundation modules, Years 2 to 3 progresses to Basic Sciences over 84 weeks (six terms), and Years 4 to 5 are Clinical Rotations over 88 weeks of Core and Elective Rotations.

 • Clinical rotations are completed at teaching hospitals in Guyana, wherein students consecutively undertake Core Rotations and Elective Rotations.